gasleakdetector_web_logo

 Open file dialog? (y/n) y

-After user should chose between file dialog and initialization string (for OpenCV).
-If user will not chose file dialog option the application will ask to enter video source initialization string: user can manually set file name, camera number (0, 1, 2 etc.) or RTSP initialization string (example: rtsp://192.168.0.1:7031/live).
-After that the user will see the user interface as shown bellow (if video source open and region of interest is set).
+The user should choose between a file dialog and an initialization string (for OpenCV).
+If the user does not choose the file dialog option, the application will ask to enter a video source initialization string: the user can manually set a file name, camera number (0, 1, 2, etc.) or an RTSP initialization string (example: rtsp://192.168.0.1:7031/live).
+After that, the user will see the user interface as shown below (if the video source is open and a region of interest is set).

 gasleakdetector_demo_interface